usaid-cs/yesterday-i-learned/biology.md

+1. Some people, notably the Han Chinese, have [another toenail next to their pinky toes](https://en.wikipedia.org/wiki/Accessory_nail_of_the_fifth_toe).
+1. Herpes simplex virus types 1 and 2 can both be transmitted by any wet contact, including dental work and childbirth.
+1. Human ears can detect sound in the 20Hz~20kHz range, but not electromagnetic waves in the same range.
 1. In terms of energy efficiency, [milk and dairy are relatively high at 45% and 31%](https://cdn.1millionwomen.com.au/media/large_image/food-energy-efficiency-environmental-impact.jpg), while killing the cow for beef is at 4.3% efficiency.
 1. (Feral) [cats suck at hunting rats](https://www.smithsonianmag.com/smart-news/cats-are-surprisingly-ineffective-keeping-urban-rat-populations-check-180970428/).
 1. [The hardest biological substance](https://www.popularmechanics.com/science/animals/a14184/snail-teeth-are-the-hardest-natural-substance/) is teeth from limpet sea snails, composed of "a natural nanofiber called [goethite](https://en.wikipedia.org/wiki/Goethite)".